-Given the cynical over-hyped world we live in, few experiences really live up to their image.
-One of those that do is a visit to a Wiener Weihnachtsmarkt (a Christmas market in Vienna).
+Given our over-hyped world, few experiences live up to their image.
+One exception is a visit to a Christmas market in Vienna: a Weihnachtsmarkt.
+Use this guide to find your way around the most popular locations.

 What’s a Christmas market?